CRAMO – A role model in rental

-Cramo is a full-service provider that rents out machinery, equipment and modular space to construction companies, manufacturers, the public sector and private customers.
+Cramo is a full-service provider that rents out machinery and equipment to construction companies, manufacturers, the public sector and private customers.

 We serve over 150,000 customers.
 Our business success is built on relationships – with our colleagues, our customers, our investors and others.
 The basis of these relationships is integrity and trust.